M&M Finance shares jump 10% to hit 52-week high after Q3 results

 The brokerage has assigned a 'Buy' call on the counter with a target price of Rs 310.

+Osho Krishan, Senior Analyst- Technical and Derivative Research at Angel One, said, "Mahindra Finance surged after the announcement of its quarterly earnings and has made a new 52-week high.
+The stocks witnessed a runaway gap on the daily chart at the start of the week, indicating inherent strength in the counter.
+On the daily chart, the stock is placed well above all its EMAs (Exponential Moving Averages), which adds to the bullish quotient.
+As far as levels are concerned, Rs 245-250 is expected to provide a cushion from any blip, followed by the sacrosanct support of its consolidation zone of the Rs 230-odd zone."

+On the higher end, the intermediate resistance is placed around Rs 275-280, while any authoritative breach could only trigger the next round of rally in the counter, Krishan added.

-On the technical front, Mahindra Finance looked bullish but overbought, an analyst suggested.
-"Mahindra Finance stock price is bullish but overbought on the daily charts currently with strong resistance at Rs 264.
+AR Ramachandran from Tips2trades said, "Mahindra Finance stock price is bullish but overbought on the daily charts currently with strong resistance at Rs 264.
 Investors should book profits at current levels and wait for a dip near Rs 229-236 to buy for targets of Rs 293 in the coming weeks."

 The stock was last seen trading higher than 5-day, 20-, 50-, 100- and 200-day moving averages.
 The counter's 14-day relative strength index (RSI) came at 75.55.
 A level below 30 is defined as oversold while a value above 70 is considered overbought.
 The company's stock has a price-to-equity (P/E) ratio of 15.79.